eponra/flatpack/README.md

 [Fusion 360](https://a360.co/3vLUHdm)

-This link is sadly viewable only, as i am using the free version of Autodesk Fusion 360.
+This link is sadly viewable only, as I am using the free version of Autodesk Fusion 360.

 The link to the latest stable F360 file is [here](https://drive.google.com/file/d/11LgXLBMvyC8zmfqN7jgGPJatx4k_127C/view).